Skin care is in, and the beauty industry is on the lookout for the next natural, plant-derived super serum.

 “I think there’s tremendous potential for CBD to help people with a lot of illnesses, not just skin,” Jacknin stated.

-But she warned that topical cannabis is a new industry, and non-hemp-derived products are unregulated by the U.S. Food and Drug Administration (FDA).
+But she warned that topical cannabis is a new industry, and CBD products are not approved by the U.S. Food and Drug Administration (FDA).

 “What’s on the label is not necessarily what’s in the product,” Jacknin said.
 The quality of the ingredients, the amount of CBD in the product, and the efficacy depend on the brand, she pointed out.